An Island, A Mystery...

 Contradictions Of Popular Tales About These Pyramids

 Conspiracy theorists and pseudo-scientists believe these monuments were built by previous civilizations and date back thousands of years.
 A complete FALSE!
 Before the 1940s, there is no factual record, no proof on old maps, no written evidence, and no testimonies of these monuments.
-A.G, the writer, and researcher who revealed they were originated from Egyptian-era has not only embarrassed herself but also insulted the intelligence of those who believed in her.
-The Arabs were the first to state Mauritius on their navigational maps in the 1200s, and according to one theory, the Phoenicians could have discover Mauritius, except there is no evidence.
-And we definitely were not visited by a civilization older than 5000 B.C.
+A.G., the writer and researcher who revealed they originated from the Egyptian era has not only embarrassed herself but also insulted the intelligence of those who believed in her.
+The Arabs were the first to state Mauritius on their navigational maps in the 1200s, and according to one theory, the Phoenicians could have discovered Mauritius, except there is no evidence.
+And we were not visited by a civilization older than 5000 B.C.
 A complete shambles!

 Others think because they were built so perfectly, shows no one on earth would have created such a monument.
-This is another nonsense.
-If you climb one of these pyramids, you may notice how badly the structure is.
+Another nonsense!
+If you climb one of these pyramids, you may notice how bad the structure is.
 The stones were placed roughly.
-We have buildings dated back to the 18th century, built by the slaves and Pondicherry workers, which still stand perfectly today.
+We have buildings dating back to the 18th century, built by the slaves and Pondicherry workers, which still stand perfectly today.
 The stones were perfectly aligned, and those people were humans, not aliens.
-Humans have built marvelous architectures for thousands of years.
+Humans have built marvelous architecture for thousands of years.

 INTERVIEW: Jean Marie Chelin Talks On The Plaine Magnien Pyramids

-LDM: You spent so many years in historical research and author of several books.
-Tell us, what do you know about these pyramids (monuments) of Plaine Magnien?
+QUESTION: You spent so many years in historical research and author of several books.
+Tell us, what do you know more about the pyramids or monuments of Plaine Magnien?

 Recommended books from Jean Marie Chelin to buy at any bookstores are as follows: Histoire Maritime de L'Ile Maurice (3 Volumes), PORT-LOUIS - Histoire D'une Capitale (2 Volumes), and Tablisman - Histoire de l'industrie sucrière à l'île Maurice.